mattes/gce-deploy-action/README.md

 # Deploy to Google Compute Engine

 Github action to simplify deploys to Google Compute Engine.
-The action will perform a rolling update with a new Instance Template using the Instance Group Manager.

-**tldr:** This action will...
+This action will...

 1) Clone an existing instance template (using it as a base).
 2) Update metadata config of the newly created instance template to run a startup script.